In this post we will cover the benefits of creating a healthy mind & body, as well as tips and habits that will help you achieve this.

 The Slight Edge is a book I would definitely recommend if you want to explore this topic further.
 It completely changed my perspective on 'simple' daily actions.

 It's about those little improvements that add up.
-And it's about feeling the best we can with the body we have, and caring for it with intention.
+It's about feeling the best we can with the body we have, and caring for it with intention.

 It's not so much about getting more years of life, but more life out of your years.